groq/groqflow/docs/user_guide.md

 `GroqModel` provides a method, `GroqModel.run_abunch()`, to help you run a bunch of inferences.
 Specifically, `run_abunch()` will iterate over a collection of inputs and run each one of them.

-- The argument to `run_abunch(input_collection=...)` is a list of dictionaries, where each dictionary has keys corresponding to the arguments to your PyTorch model's forward function.
+- The argument to `run_abunch(input_collection=...)` is a list of dictionaries, where each dictionary has keys corresponding to the arguments to your model's forward function.
 - *Hint*: use `run_abunch()` when the overhead of using `GroqModel.__call__()` would make it onerous to evaluate a large dataset (see our [warning about the performance](#groqmodel-methods) of `GroqModel`)

 ### Example: